microsoft/atlas-design/site/src/components/dismiss.md

 # Dismiss

-Dismiss is a subcomponent can be used within any other component that can be removed from the page.
+Dismiss is a component can be used within any other component that can be removed from the page.
 For example, modal, notification, banner, etc.

 ## Usage